ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 	- Analysis

 #### 3.4.1 Option menus
-We can set an option menu where values are extracted from our `parameters.txt` file by using the following syntax:
+We can define an option menu where values are extracted from our `parameters.txt` file by using the following syntax:

 ##### **Code**
 ```Python